dsxragnarok/ffbetool/README.md

     <UID>  The unit id

 Options:
-    -a, --anim <ANIM>          The animation name
-    -c, --columns <COLUMNS>    The number of columns [default: 0] -e, --empty                Include empty frames
+    -a, --anim <ANIM>          The animation name (if not specified, all animations will be processed) -c, --columns <COLUMNS>    The number of columns [default: 0] -e, --empty                Include empty frames
     -v, --verbose              Verbose logs